Home Closed Back Headphone Reviews Audeze LCD-XC Review: Unveiling Brilliance with a Pricey Twist

 But not quite good enough to drop over $1,200 on.

-After thinking it over some, I believe the best replacement for these (and something really worth an investment) is Sony’s MDR-Z1R which I think is just about the best all-around top-shelf closed-back headphone that I’ve personally had experience with.
+After thinking it over some, I believe the best replacement for these is Sony’s MDR-Z1R; in my opinion just about the best all-around top-shelf closed-back headphone that I’ve personally had experience with.

-I’ve recommended them for quite a number of years and still feel the same way about them today as I did back in 2017.
+I’ve recommended them for quite many years and still feel the same way about them today as I did back in 2017.

 IS THIS THE BEST TOP SHELF CLOSED BACK?!